GillWrites/rock-rankers-api/docs/index.md

 ## 🚀 Quick start

 Ready to explore more?
-Follow this tutorial to set up your rock-rankers environment and make your first Rock-Rankers call.
+Follow this tutorial to set up your Rock-Rankers environment and make your first Rock-Rankers call.

 * [Get started with Rock-Rankers](./Tutorials/rock-rankers-environment-set-up.md)